 Secondly, palladium is hypoallergenic.
 This removes the risk of skin sensitivity to gold alloys which typically contain nickel.
 On this note, only a minority of people are allergic to white gold.
 Even if you happen to be one of them, I would actually recommend platinum as a better alternative over palladium.

 Cons: White gold rings are typically harder and more scratch resistant than palladium rings because of their alloy composition.
 For the same reason mentioned previously: if you are someone who wants to feel a slight weight on your fingers when wearing a ring, 18k white gold will be a better choice over platinum because of its density.

 For this particular design, there’s no price difference for a Pd vs a 18k WG setting.

-With some of favorable properties palladium possess, it may be somewhat surprising that palladium has not achieved more popularity in bridal jewelry.
+While palladium possesses some favorable properties, it may surprise you that palladium isn’t a very popular choice in bridal jewelry.
 There are a couple of reasons for this.

 Firstly, the light weight of palladium, while helping to keep the price affordable, is not appealing to some buyers.
 For those accustomed to the “heft” of fine jewelry made in platinum and 18K gold, palladium does not provide the same feel when worn.

 Secondly, not all jewelers are experienced in working with palladium.
 It has slightly different properties for casting and soldering which requires specific knowledge/equipment of working with the metal.